PlaceBasedCarbonCalculator/inputdatasecure/README.md

 1. Clone this repo alongside the `build` and `inputdata` repos.
 1. Fill this repo with the files described in the README.md files
-1. Follow instruction the `build` repo.
+1. Follow the instructions in the `build` repo.

 ## Licence